Documentation Index

 Which courts are covered?

-/v1/monitor returns a simple boolean — changed: true or changed: false.
-It is designed for agents running high-frequency monitoring loops who want minimal data transfer.
-Use /v1/case when you need the full filing details.What happens if PACER is down?
+/v2/monitor returns a lightweight change indicator — changed: true or changed: false, a count of new filings, and the timestamp of the latest one.
+It is designed for agents running high-frequency monitoring loops where minimizing response payload matters.
+Use /v2/case when you need the full filing details.What happens if PACER is down?

 What happens if PACER is down?